snlbaral/Instagram-Clone/README.md

 ﻿# Instagram-Clone

-This & demo website below is a intagram clone made using Node JS, Express JS, React JS, Firebase & Firestore.
+This Repo & demo website below is a intagram clone made using Node JS, Express JS, React JS, Firebase & Firestore.
+Login, Registration, Home Page are build as well as posting, likes, comments functionality added.

 # Demo